microsoft/pxt-adafruit/docs/getting-started.md

 ### Button A and B

-In the editor, unscramble the blocks below so that the micro:bit shows **YES** when you press button `A` and **NO** when when you press button `B`.
-All of the blocks under `on button A pressed` or `on button B pressed` should run when you press that button.
-For example, this program will show the word `banana` on the LED screen when you press `B`.
+This program will show the word `banana` on the LED screen when you press button `B`.

 ```blocks
 input.onButtonPressed(Button.B, () => {